Training, Development, and Performance Enhancement in Universities: An Analytical Study

 Abstract

-The present study analyzed the impact of managerial attitude, organizational culture, personal problems, and training programs and development on employee performance in universities.
-It was emphasized in the study that organization performance can improve due to the use of training programmes alongside desirable managerial and supervisor behaviour.
-The sample involved 140 employees from the university and used a quantitative design.
-Data were analyzed using the SPSS statistical package (version 20) engaging, regression analysis, correlation and reliability testing.
-All considered specimens, identified managerial attitude, organizational culture, personal problems and training programmes; were found to have a significant prediction of employee performance.
-The study offered recommendations for universities to be more productive in using training and managerial philosophy.
+This study looked into the effects of managerial attitude, organizational culture, personal challenges, training, and employee development on the performance of employees in the university sector.
+The study indicated that the training programme aimed at employees would enhance organization performance when there is appropriate managerial and supervisor support.
+A sample of 140 university employees was surveyed in a quantitative study.
+Data were analyzed by the SPSS statistical package (version 20) employing regression analysis, correlation and reliability analysis.
+Of all the variables considered, managerial attitude, organizational culture, personal challenges and training programmes were significantly predictors of employee performance.
+The study suggested the universities adopt a more productive approach in training and managerial philosophy.

 Downloads